-Member of the family Phaethontidae are known as tropicbirds.
+Members of the family Phaethontidae are known as tropicbirds.
 Tropicbirds’ bills are large, powerful, slightly decurved, and brightly colored.
-Their heads are large and their necks are short and thick.
+Their heads are large, and their necks are short and thick.
 They have totipalmate feet (that is, all four toes are connected by a web).
-The legs of a tropicbird are located far back on their body, making walking impossible, so that they can only move on land by pushing themselves forward with their feet.
+The legs of a tropicbird are located far back on their body, making walking impossible so that they can only move on land by pushing themselves forward with their feet.

-Tropicbirds tails are predominantly white, with elongated central tail feathers.
-Tropicbirds frequently catch their prey by hovering and then plunge-diving, typically only into the surface-layer of the water.
-They eat mostly fish, especially flying fish, and occasionally squid.
-There is one genus and two species of the family Phaethontidae known to occur in Peru.
+Tropicbirds’ tails are predominantly white, with elongated central tail feathers.
+Tropicbirds frequently catch their prey by hovering and then plunge-diving, typically only into the surface layer of the water.
+They eat mainly fish, especially flying fish, and occasionally squid.
+There are one genus and two species of the family Phaethontidae known to occur in Peru.
 Photo: Red-billed Tropicbird. ©Tropical Birding.